vwxyzjn/cleanrl/docs/rl-algorithms/ppo-isaacgymenvs.md

        layer_init(nn.Linear(256, np.prod(envs.single_action_space.shape)), std=0.01),
    )
    ```
 1. **No normalization and clipping**: `ppo_continuous_action_isaacgym.py` does _not_ do observation and reward normalization and clipping for simplicity.
-It does however offer an option to scale the rewards via `--reward-scaler 0.1`, which multiplies all the rewards obtained by `0.1` as an example.
+It does however optionally offer an option to scale the rewards via `--reward-scaler x`, which multiplies all the rewards obtained by `x` as an example.
 1. **Remove all CPU-related code**: `ppo_continuous_action_isaacgym.py` needs to remove all CPU-related code (e.g. `action.cpu().numpy()`).
 This is because almost everything in IsaacGymEnvs happens in GPU.
 To do this, the major modifications include the following:
    1. Create a custom `RecordEpisodeStatisticsTorch` wrapper that records statstics using GPU tensors instead of `numpy` arrays.
    1. Avoid transferring the tensors to CPU.
 The related code in `ppo_continuous_action.py` looks like